The Bankrate promise

 Saying you want to be wealthy won’t get you there.
 You must come up with a workable plan on how to become rich, put it on paper and then execute it.

 “The written plan forces you to do something; calculate what you need to earn and how to invest,” says Stewart Welch, founder of The Welch Group, a wealth management firm in Birmingham, Alabama.

 “The plan isn’t just the goal: it’s the whole thing,” says Welch.
 “The dream, the goals, the options.”

 The options require “scenario planning” — coming up with all the ways you can accomplish that goal, such as opening a Roth IRA or contributing to a 401(k), says Welch.
 Bankrate’s investment calculator can show you how much you’ll need to contribute and earn over time to reach your goal.

 “Saving money really means putting your own personal finances first,” says Mark Hamrick, senior economic analyst at Bankrate.
 “So, think of saving money as a way of paying yourself first.
 By making saving money a priority, you are boosting the chances that your financial future is going to be stronger than your financial present or past.”

 Start by building an emergency fund in a savings account so you don’t have to raid the rest of your savings and investments when a big expense arises unexpectedly.

 Make a point of saving at least half of every pay raise.
-Explore your savings options to make sure you get the best returns on the money.
+Explore high-yield savings account options to make sure you get the best returns on the money.

 Additionally, take advantage of your retirement fund.
 Max out your 401(k) and put any additional funds into a traditional IRA or Roth IRA.